NodirAmonov/Paint/README.md

 # Paint

-You can this project [View Live](https://paint-clone-page.netlify.app)
+You can view a live version [View Live](https://paint-clone-page.netlify.app)